The 8 best perfect-for-privacy garden trees

 Before deciding on your privacy garden trees…

 There is no single ‘perfect-for-privacy garden tree’.
 But there is the right tree for your garden privacy.

 And the starting point is your climate, your soil, how big your garden is and what grows well in it.
 Before making a short-list of perfect-for-privacy garden trees, read this post on how to choose the right tree for your garden.

 It’s also important to remember you don’t often need a whole row of trees.
 If only one neighbouring window can see directly into your garden, then you just need one tree, placed in the line of sight between your garden and that window.
 Here’s more about garden privacy and lines of sight.

 How to choose trees for privacy

-When you talk to tree suppliers, focus on why you really want the tree.
+When you talk to tree suppliers, ask how fast a tree grows and how high it will get.
 Young trees are cheaper and often establish better.
 But if you want privacy soon, then consider how fast the tree grows.

 If a tree is slow-growing, then mature specimens will be very expensive.
 But young trees will take years to get to where you want them.

 We were originally recommended Acer Griseum (Paper-bark Maple) as ‘the most beautiful garden tree’.
 It is glorious, but too slow-growing for privacy.